tuwukee/jiggler/README.md

 ### Performance

 The tests were run on local (Ubuntu 22.04, Intel(R) Core(TM) i7 6700HQ 2.60GHz). \
-On the other configurations depending on internal threads context switching management the results may differ significantly. \
+On the other configurations the results may differ significantly, f.e. with Apple M1 Max chips it treats some IO operations as blocking and shows a poor performance ಠ_ಥ.
-It doesn't really work well on Apple M1 chips.
-(TODO: WHY? ಠ_ಥ)

 Ruby 3.2.0 \
 Redis 7.0.7 \